-What makes INDS different from traditional degree programs?
+What makes B.S.
+Interdisciplinary (INDS) different from traditional degree programs?

 It combines 2 or 3 unique areas of study to "customize" a major that consists of multiple disciplines.
-Each Interdisciplinary Studies major looks different from one student to the next.
-There are no specific course requirements.
+Each B.S.
+Interdisciplinary Studies major looks different from one student to the next.
+There are no specific course requirements for the Areas of Study.
 It is an individualized degree that provides flexibility and gives students the options to select courses that will help them meet their academic goals.

 Is INDS right for me?

 If you answer "yes" to one or more of the following statements, then INDS may meet your academic goals and needs: